What is Nutritional Counseling

 How Nutritional Counseling Works at Virtue Recovery

-• Individual Nutrition Sessions – Personalized plans and education.
+• Individual Nutrition Sessions

-• Meal Support Therapy – Guided meals with coaching for challenging foods.
+• Meal Support Therapy

-• Relapse Prevention Strategies – Building confidence and independence around eating.
+• Relapse Prevention Strategies

 Luxury Nutritional Support

 Virtue Recovery combines compassionate nutritional counseling with luxury amenities, including chef-prepared meals designed to meet recovery needs.
-Our supportive environment helps clients experience food in a safe, balanced, and enjoyable way.
+Each meal is crafted with both nourishment and comfort in mind, helping clients rebuild a healthy relationship with food.

 9230 Corbett-12_1